El Dorado Royale is an adults-only all-inclusive resort in Riviera Maya with phenomenal food, beach facing rooms, and more.

 El Dorado Royale Regular Room

-Our room was basic, but nice.
-We had a Jacuzzi tub and separate shower.
+Our room was basic but nice.
+We had a Jacuzzi tub and a separate shower.
 There was room service, but it was just okay.
 The food at the resort restaurants was phenomenal, so we opted to eat at the restaurants almost all of the time.
-Our room had a couch, table with two chairs, and a king size bed.
+Our room had a couch, table with two chairs, and a king-size bed.

 Our room had a patio with two chairs and a hammock.
 The view did include the ocean, so that was pretty sweet!
 It appeared to me that every room in the entire resort has an ocean view due to the way it is laid out.

 The bathroom was a little too open for my taste.
 As you can see from the picture there is a clear see-thru window separating the room from the bathroom.
 We hung up towels over it to give ourselves more privacy.
 Obviously, this might be a non-issue depending on who you are traveling with.

 There is a Jacuzzi tub and a separate shower.
 The toilet area was separate as well.

 The property is gorgeous.
 Which made up for the room not being glamourous.
 We saw at least three weddings while we were here and it was easy to see why people wanted to get married here.
 It was a lot of fun to sit at the bar with swings and watch the different weddings happening.
 Granted, it’s fun to sit at a beach bar with swings, no matter what is going on.

 They had a large outside chess set for guests to play.
 Lindsey refused to play chess with me.
 She knew I would win.

 El Dorado Restaurants and Bars: A Gourmet Inclusive Experience